Amarkkalam: Plot

 Vasu is a ruthless hooligan who lives in a cinema theatre owned by Aarumugam.
 He had a tortured childhood and wastes his days by drinking, fighting, and sleeping.
 When Vasu's friend, Thilak, loses a reel of the Rajinikanth starrer Annaamalai (1992) to Mohana, Vasu and Mohana clash when he attempts to retrieve the reel.
-Mohana's family are members of the police, headed by Birla Bose, Mohana's father.
+Mohana's family is members of the police, headed by Birla Bose, Mohana's father.
 At this point, Tulasi Das, an ex-mafia dada who spent many years in jail because of Bose, comes to the theatre.
-He does not like Bose and hires Vasu to kidnap Mohana.
-When Mohana mocks Vasu for preventing her from singing, Vasu sings out his pain in "Satham Illatha" and Mohana falls in love with him.
+He dislikes Bose and hires Vasu to kidnap Mohana.
+When Mohana mocks Vasu for preventing her from singing, Vasu sings out his pain, and Mohana falls in love with him.

-When Tulasi realises that Mohana loves Vasu, he hires Vasu to pretend that he loves her.
-At first, it is just pretense, but then he too begins to love her.
-Tulasi visits Bose to inform him of his daughter's love for a gangster and realises that Mohana is indeed his daughter.
-A flashback showing the parted friendship between the two men, and Ganga, Tulasi's wife, abandons him and their child when she discovers that her husband is a don.
+When Tulasi realizes that Mohana loves Vasu, he hires Vasu to pretend to love her.
+At first, it is just a pretense, but then he too begins to love her.
+Tulasi visits Bose to inform him of his daughter's love for a gangster and realises that Mohana is in fact, his daughter.
+A flashback shows the parted friendship between the two men, and Ganga, Tulasi's wife, abandoning him and their child when she discovers that her husband is a don.
 Knowing that Mohana is his daughter, Tulasi instructs Vasu to give up his love.
 When Vasu refuses, Tulasi visits Mohana and tells her about his ploy and that Vasu's love for her was fake.
 Mohana confronts Vasu and breaks off their relationship.
-Vasu, after a tense argument with Tulasi, tries to convince Mohana that even though it started out as fake, what he feels for her now is genuine.
+Vasu, after a tense argument with Tulasi, tries to convince Mohana that even though it started as fake, what he feels for her now is genuine.
 However, she fails to understand.
 Heartbroken, Vasu joins Aasai's gang.
 In the meantime, Mohana meets Singampuli and hears about Vasu's childhood trauma and feels bad for him.
-Eventually, Vasu proves to Mohana that his love is sincere and unites with her after a clash between the cops, Tulasi and Aasai's gang.
+Eventually, Vasu proves to Mohana that his love is sincere and unites with her after a clash between the cops, Tulasi, and Aasai's gang.

 Production

 Development

-The producers of the Saran directorial Kaadhal Mannan (1998), Venkateswaralayam had lost a lot of money on that film so its star Ajith Kumar insisted on doing another film for the studio.
+The producers of the Saran directorial Kaadhal Mannan (1998), Venkateswaralayam insisted on doing another film with Ajith.
 The film began production without a script but only the title Amarkkalam being revealed.
 Saran initially came up with a script revolving around a gangster who loses his eyesight and makes many enemies; however he changed the script when his friends told him that several films on a similar subject were made at that time.
 He built a story around a setup of "a father meets his daughter without she releasing that he was her dad" based on a film he had seen and made this script completely into "a hero-centric film".